 Higher Lane in Kerridge has a beautiful row of stone built cottages perched high on the hillside and commanding outstanding views over the countryside.
 With its setted road and stone walls the top end of this cul de sac is one of the most delightful roads in the district.

 Because these cottages and others nearby were once the homes of quarry workers there is a maze of footpaths around them, many of them paved with stone slabs.
 One even has a tunnel where it passes beneath the remains of a long disused quarry building.
+Higher Lane was once known as Garret Brow and also called Pepper Street by the quarry workers.
 Note that only about half of the road marked on the Google map is actually accessible to vehicles.
 The remainder is all private but accessible on foot.

 Approach off Oak Lane, Kerridge.